Following NYC Media Lab's events, the Lab produces exclusive white papers to highlight key insights.

 Below, please find the available paper summaries and an access form, where you can subscribe to the Lab's weekly special topic newsletters.
 Upon completing the form, you will receive the papers directly to your inbox.
-NYC Media Lab's weekly topic newsletters compile the latest thinking in VR/AR and data, complete with news, industry R&D, upcoming events, and community highlights—we urge you to subscribe.
+NYC Media Lab's weekly topic newsletters compile the latest thinking in VR/AR and data, including news, industry R&D, upcoming events, and community highlights—we encourage you to subscribe.

 How AI is Changing Media Economics